-But first, let me tell you that the most important benefit of using the best drum practice pad is that it is quieter than other drums and do not need an amplifier for you to hear the sound.
+But first, let me tell you that the most important benefit of using the best drum practice pad is that it is quieter than other drums and does not need an amplifier for you to hear the sound.

 As people live in apartments, it can be difficult to find a space to practice drums where the sound won’t bother anyone.
 This is why a drum practice pad is a great way to practice drums as it will not bother anyone else.

 During the research, we managed not to disturb anyone in the office.
-We also took the pads home to try these and did not disturb neighbors or family (though we are not the brightest drum players, but more like noise players).
+We also took the pads home to try these and did not disturb neighbors or family (though we are not the brightest drum players, more like noise players).

 Note that we had the pads in a room with the door closed.
 So, this shows that the pads can work in a home.
 We also had the pads at the minimum sound output from our speakers.

-Sabian Quiet Tone – 10 inch Drum Pad
+Sabian Quiet Tone – 10-inch Drum Pad

 The Sabian Quiet Tone is the best drum pad for beginners because it replicates the real experience better than others.